i-tanaka730/price-calculation/README.md

 ## Overview
 It is an react application that calculates charges.
-Created for practicing react + typescript.
+Created for practicing React + TypeScript.

 ## Requirement